maxviazov/Spring-Frameworks-/Spring-Framework-5-FAQ.md

 ### Does Spring Framework 5 support Kotlin?

 Yes, Spring Framework 5 officially supports Kotlin.
 More details are available in the [Kotlin support documentation](https://docs.spring.io/spring-framework/docs/5.0.x/spring-framework-reference/kotlin.html).
-There are also two great blog posts about Kotlin support in Spring 5.
-[Introducing Kotlin support in Spring Framework 5](https://spring.io/blog/2017/01/04/introducing-kotlin-support-in-spring-framework-5-0) and [Spring Framework 5 Kotlin APIs, the functional way](https://spring.io/blog/2017/08/01/spring-framework-5-kotlin-apis-the-functional-way), both by Sébastien Deleuze.
+There are also two great blog posts about Kotlin support in Spring Framework 5: [Introducing Kotlin support in Spring Framework 5](https://spring.io/blog/2017/01/04/introducing-kotlin-support-in-spring-framework-5-0) and [Spring Framework 5 Kotlin APIs, the functional way](https://spring.io/blog/2017/08/01/spring-framework-5-kotlin-apis-the-functional-way), both by Sébastien Deleuze.

 ### How do I upgrade to Spring Framework 5?